JAlcocerT/JAlcocerT/content/blog/video-foto-tinker.md

 #### AI Powered shorts

-A friend told me recently to have a look to:
+A friend told me recently to have a look to the following to create **interesting youtube shorts**:

 * Suno.ai for audio/songs...
 * Klingai.com for video generated from images/text